Andre0991/vilpy/README.md

 > creamy & even shorter lisp editing

-**Important: Work in progress.
-Expect things to break and keybindings to change.
-Stay tuned!**

 `vilpy` is a vi-like `paredit`.
 It is modal in the sense that when the point is exactly before or after a paren, keys run commands rather than inserting text.
 For more details, see [documentation](#documentation).